seaona/rust-essentials/README.md

 ### 16. Fearless Concurrency
 #### 16.1 Using Threads to Run Code Simultaneously
+- In OS, an executed program's code is run in a process, and the OS will manage multiple processes at once
+- Within a program, you can also have independent parts that run simultaneously.
+The features that run these independent parts are called threads
+- It can improve performance but increase complexity.
+Problems:
+    - **Race conditions**: threads are accessing data or resources in an inconsistent order
+    - **Deadlocks**: two threads are waiting for each other, preventing both threads from continuing
+    - Bugs that happen only in certain situations an are hard to reproduce and fix reliably
+- To create a new thread we call the `thread::spawn` function
+- The return type of `thread::spawn` is `JoinHandle`, an owned value, that when we call the `join` method on it, will wait for its thread to finish
+- We'll use `move` with `swpan` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another

+#### 16.2 Usin Message Passing to Transfer Data Between Threads
+- **Message passing**: threads communicate by sending each other messages containing data
+- **Channel**: a concept in which data is sent from one thread to another.
+It has 2 halves:
+    - **Transnmitter**: one part of the code, calls methods on the transmitter with the data you want to send
+    - **Receiver**: checks the receiving end for arribing messages
+- A channel is closed if either the transmitter or the receiver half is dropped

+#### 16.3 Shared-State Concurrency
+- Shared memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time
+- **Mutex**: mutual exclusion, allows only on thread to access some data at any given time.
+To access the data, the thread must first signal that it wants access by asking to acquire the mutex's lock.
+- **Lock**: is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
+- Two rules for using mutex:
+    - you must attemps to acquire the lock before using the data
+    - when you are done with the data that the mutex guards, you must unlock the data so other threads can acquire the lock
+- **Atomic References**: `Arc<T>` is a type like `Rc<T>` that is safe to use in concurrent situations

+#### 16.4 Extensible Concurrency with Sync and Send Traits
+- **Allowing Transference of Ownership Between Threads with Send**: the `Send` marker trait indicates that ownership of values of the type implementing `Send` can be transferred between threads.
+Almost every Rust type is `Send`, but there are some exceptions like `Rc<T>`
+- **Allowing Access from multiple Threads with Sync**: the `Sync` marker trait indicates that it is safe for teh type implementing `Sync` to be referenced from multiple threads.
+The smart pointer `Rc<T>` is also not `Sync`
+- We don't have to implement `Send` and `Sync` manually - it's unsafe

+### 17. Object Oriented Programming Features of Rus
+#### 17.1 Characteristics of Object-Oriented Languages
+- An object packages both data and the procedures that operate on that data (methods/operations).
+Rust have `impl` blocks that provide methods on structs and enums
+- The implementation details of an object aren't accessible to code using that object (encapsulation).
+The only way to interact with an object is through its public API
+- Inheritance as a Type System and as Code Sharing: in Rust, there is no way to define a struct that inherits the parent struct's fields and method implementations without using a macro.
+Reasons for using inheritence:
+    - to reuse code: you can implement particular behaviour for one type, and inheritence enables you to reuse that implementation for a different type
+    - to enable a child type to beb used in the same places as the parent type: **polymorphism** - you can substitute multiple objects for each other at runtime if they share certain characteristics
+- Rust instead uses generics to abstract over different possible types and trait bounds to impose contraints on what those types must provide.
+This is called **bounded parametric polymorphism**
+- Inheritance has fallen out of favour because it's often a risk of sharing more code than necessary.
+Subclasses shouldn't always share all characteristics of their parent class.
+For these reasons, Rust uses trait objects instead of inheritance.

+#### 17.2 Using Trait Objects that Allow for Values of Different Types
+- A **trait object** points to both an instance of a type implementing our specified trait and a table used to look up trait methods on that type at runtime
+- We can't add data to a trait object.
+Their specific purpose is to allow abstraction across common behaviour

+#### 17.3 Implementing an Object-Oriented Design Pattern

 ## Other Useful Commands
 - Run doc for a project overview: `cargo doc --open --no-deps`